oopnet/oopnet/docs/gettingstarted.rst

 Installation
 ------------

-OOPNET used features only available in the newer Python version, which is why Python >= 3.9 is needed along with several Python package dependencies.
+OOPNET uses features only available in newer Python versions, which is why Python >= 3.9 is needed along with several Python package dependencies.

 .. note::